Browse by Medical Category

 In addition to our surgeons, your multidisciplinary team may include:

-Evaluation Your surgical evaluation begins with a Weight Center orientation.
-This is an one-hour lecture led by one of our obesity experts who will explain obesity, the weight center, and both medical and surgical treatments that are available.
+Your surgical evaluation begins with a Weight Center new patient orientation.
+This is an one-hour lecture led by one of our obesity experts who will explain obesity, the weight center, and both medical and surgical treatments that best fit your needs.
 You will then receive a call to schedule an initial evaluation by a multidisciplinary team including a psychologist, dietician and in some cases, an internist specializing in obesity medicine.

 Pre-surgery “Shrink the Liver” Diet